Distributing Wrongful Death Settlements in Missouri & Kansas?

 Who Can File a Wrongful Death Claim in Kansas and Missouri?

 wrongful death claim in kansas and missouriIn Missouri, the surviving spouse, children, parents and grandchildren can file a wrongful death claim.
-They are considered in the first class of people who can file a wrongful death claim.
+They are considered in the first class of people who can file a claim.
 The deceased person's parents are also considered to be in the first class of people who can file a claim.
 When a minor child dies, the parents file the claim.

 The second category of individuals who can file a wrongful death claim is the deceased person's siblings.
 They can file a claim if there are no surviving relatives in the first category.
 If there are no surviving siblings, any siblings' descendants have the right to file the claim.
 If there are no individuals in the second class, the person's personal representative may file the wrongful death claim, or the court may appoint someone to file the claim.